Greek Language Courses

 GREK 2020 is always selections from Homer’s Iliad.

 The remaining courses are all upper division and focus on a particular genre.
 Within that genre, we read selections or full works from various authors.
-In the spring of 2011, for example, we will be reading Plato's Apology, the speech that Socrates gave in his defense at his trial in 399 B. C. In these courses, students translate passages from Greek to English, we discuss any difficulties or points of interest, and students present oral reports on particular aspects of the text.
+In the spring of 2017, for example, we are reading Xenophon's Anabasis.
+In these courses, students translate passages from Greek to English, we discuss any difficulties or points of interest, and students present oral reports on particular aspects of the text.